MarcAstner/CRAPy/PROGRESS_REPORT.md

 #### Linus:
 - Implemented exploration trade for rovers
 - Cleaned up the code - looking to have a first good version by beginning of next week
+- Reworked the simulation and added real dimensions of the rover
+- forced left right motion

 #### Lucas: